 Tasks should be a powerful tool in speeding up the feedback loop between teacher and student.
 Great tasks don't just provide informative data, they help dynamically change teaching practice.

-- If the data suggest that some of your students are falling behind and not completing their work, make sure you follow up.
+If the data suggests that some of your students are falling behind and not completing their work, make sure you follow up.

 The very best tasks aren't just cast aside when the due date passes, they inform and promote future actions to make your classroom more efficient and effective.